A7med23/obsidian-sync/Minecraft/ATM9.md

 - can use a feeding slap for aesthetics
 - get a bunch of kamikaze bees for the high productivity trait
 - to get weather tolerance of any you need to get a prismarine bee
-- leave the bees outside fro a while to get metaturnal
+- leave the bees outside fo a while to get metaturnal

 ## powah
 - setting up energized steel automating ![[Pasted image 20240114045132.png]]